gluijk/3dprojection/README.md

 # 3dprojection
-3D linear projection onto a plane
+Linear projection of a 3D scene onto a plane